-About UW-Madison Continuing Studies
+About Continuing Studies

 The mission of Continuing Studies is to advocate for and to engage lifelong learners through high-quality and innovative programs and services.